mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 also like, you know, makes the code review much easier because you know, you're not even going to be able to create like a pull request if the code does not really pass.
-So, so I think like, honestly, there's a lot of that you can do there.
-And right now you're just like, are trying to become a better testing in general, like automating testing a lot and doing it like also on the front end client side teams.
+So, so I think like, honestly, there's a lot of stuff that you can do there.
+And right now you're just like, are trying to become a better testing in general, like automating testing a lot and doing it like also on the frontend client side teams.
 Which is historically much more difficult than like the backend.
 Yeah.
 And I wouldn't say like, we are perfect at this.
 Like we are just starting out, but I can definitely see like this being like a major competitive advantage and just, you know, have the ability to kind of create much better systems and much better products in the end.
 And, you know, that's what it's about.
-**Michaela:** [00:38:36] Yeah, I'm a really big believer that if you have very clear engineering values, like you have very clear company values, those really shaped your processes, your culture in your company, and shaped very much also your product.
+**Michaela:** [00:38:36] Yeah, I'm a really big believer that if you have very clear engineering values, like you have very clear company values, those really shape your processes, your culture in your company, and shaped very much also your product.
 And as you said, there are, you know, people want to have all the values.
 Like I want to be good in everything, right.
 But you have to prioritize and this shapes and.
 Shapes really how, how you